On $q$-real and $q$-complex numbers: The function for

 \subsection{Proof of Theorem \ref{ma1a}}

 The proof of Theorem \ref{ma1a} is based on the result of \cite{EGMS} on the location of the roots of the $q$-continuant polynomials $a_N(\bold c|q)$.
-Namely, Morier-Genoud, Ovsienko and Veselov showed in \cite{MOV}, Theorem 1 that $q$ is a root of one of these polynomials if and only if the corresponding Burau representation of the braid group $B_3$ is not faithful, and that the non-faithfulness locus is contained in the annulus
+Namely, Morier-Genoud, Ovsienko and Veselov showed in \cite{MOV}, Theorem 1 that $q$ is a root of one of these polynomials if and only if the corresponding Burau representation of the braid group $B_3$ is not faithful, and that the non-faithfulness locus is contained in the annulus \( 3-2\sqrt{2}\le |q|\le 3+2\sqrt{2}. \) They also conjectured that the annulus can be shrunk to \( R_*\le |q|\le R_*^{-1}, \) and this was proved in \cite{EGMS}, Corollary 6.4.
+This implies that the series $[x]_q$ for every rational $x$ converges in the disk $|q|<R_*$.